SanjalaR/SanjalaR/README.md

 - 👋 Hi, I’m @SanjalaR
 - 👀 I’m interested in gaining experience in the field of AI.
-- 🌱 I’m currently learning python, ML and web-dev.
+- 🌱 I’m currently learning web-dev.
+- ✨ Experienced in Data Science and Machine Learning
-- I'm doing my bachelor's in Computer Science and Engineering with a minor in Robotics.
+- I'm doing my bachelor's in Computer Science and Engineering
-- Languages: Python, Java, C++, C, HTML, CSS
+- Languages: Python, Java, C++, C

 <!---